PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 Sometimes pure constructor injection is not enough.

-For example when you have service class that expects other parameters that are not known to the kontainer.
+For example when you have a service class expecting constructor parameters that are not known to the kontainer.

 Factory methods are available for singletons, dynamics and prototypes from zero up to seven parameters.